Negotiation skills: become an expert negotiator! Here, we discuss some of the different types of negotiating styles and common negotiation strategies.

 Some important negotiation skills and tactics are:

 A negotiation is not a fight or a competition.
 It is all about communication and understanding.
 Every business is different and the situations in which negotiation is required differs immensely.
 This is because of the sheer number of factors involved such as the value of the deal, individual personalities, and relationship dynamics between everyone.
 These are all variable and can change over time.
-The key to a successful negotiation is to capitalise on what each party has to offer and evaluate the possibility of creating value for one another, which will lead to the most beneficial outcome in the long run.
+The key to a successful negotiation is to capitalize on what each party has to offer and evaluate the possibility of creating value for one another, which will lead to the most beneficial outcome in the long run.